 Note: The uploaded certificate must be created from a CSR generated by the CIMC.
 Do not upload a certificate that was not created by this method.

 If you do not want to obtain a certificate from a public certificate authority, and if your organization does not operate its own certificate authority, you can allow CIMC to internally generate a self-signed certificate from the CSR and upload it immediately to the server.
-Type y after the final prompt in the example to perform this action.
+Check the Self Signed Certificate box to perform this task.

-If you did not use the first option, in which CIMC internally generates and uploads a self-signed certificate, you must upload the new certificate with the upload command in certificate command mode.
+If you did not use the first option, in which CIMC internally generates and uploads a self-signed certificate, you must create a new self-signed certificate and upload it to the CIMC.

 Create Self-Signed Certificate

 As an alternative to a public CA and sign a server certificate, operate your own CA and sign your own certificates.
 This section shows commands to create a CA and generate a server certificate with the OpenSSL server certificate.
 For detailed information about OpenSSL, see OpenSSL.